ruby-amqp/rubybunny.info/articles/troubleshooting.md

 ### Testing Network Connection with RabbitMQ using Telnet

-One simple way to check network connection between a particular network node and a RabbitMQ node is to use `telnet`:
+One way to check network connection between a particular network node and a RabbitMQ node is to use `telnet`:

 ```
 telnet [host or ip] 5672